CMSACEntry/CMSAC-2024-Tennis-Aggressiveness/README.md

   - 5b---5_output.csv: Every possible state/action pair.
 If you have this output, you do not need to run script 5.
 This will be inputted into script 4 as detailed in section 5.4 of our paper.

+- R_helper.md - R MARKDOWN - Walks you through both R files and shows when to use the Python files

 # How to reproduce our project

 If you would like to reproduce our project, this is what you can do: